joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 with C++ suddenly become immediately apparent.

 The real biggie is array bounds checks.
-A traditional approach is to check that the index is within the bounds of an array before accessing it, either for laoding or storing.
+A traditional approach is to check that the index is within the bounds of an array before accessing it, either for loading or storing.
 That's an extra field fetch, compare, and conditional branch.
 [Branch prediction](https://en.wikipedia.org/wiki/Branch_predictor) these days is quite good, however it's just plain physics that if you do more work, you're going to pay for it.
 Interestingly, the work we're doing with C++'s `array_view<T>` incurs all these same costs.